 1: Start Slowly

 If things get tough emotionally, remember - your children are lucky.
-They will grow up knowing the benefit or eating low carb real food and a nutritional knowledge that not many adults have.
+They will grow up knowing the benefits of eating low carb real food and nutritional knowledge that not many adults have.
 You are giving them a leg up on their health journey!

 2: Leftovers Are King